EgisGuzav/TodoListWithLaravelVue/README.md

 ## Getting Started

 To make the project work on your PC, you have to create a <code>.env</code> file and specify there the credentials of the DB that you'll have to create in order to make CRUD operations with the tasks.
-Other than that, the project is pretty much settled to be executed.

-Don't forget to use Apache Server (or such as the likes of it) to host it and to run the <code>npm run watch</code>
+You'll have to execute <code>composer install</code> and <code>npm install</code> to install the packages indicated in the files <code>composer.lock</code> and <code>package-lock.json</code>, respectively.

-command to compile the changes that you apply.
+Don't forget to use Apache Server (or such as the likes of it) to host the application (I like to use Laragon in Windows and Valet in Mac for local deployment) and to run the <code>npm run watch</code> command to auto-compile the changes that you apply in the project.

 <!-- SETTING UP VUE 3 AND BOOTSTRAP 5 -->